Published by BioNixusUpdated May 2026Open access

 Which biosimilar classes are most active in Saudi Arabia in 2026?

-Immunology anti-TNF biosimilars — adalimumab, etanercept, and infliximab — are high-activity categories given large originator volumes and sustained tender pressure.
-Oncology monoclonal biosimilars — trastuzumab, rituximab, and bevacizumab — are major tender categories in their own right, and supportive-care biosimilars such as filgrastim, pegfilgrastim, and epoetin add steady underlying volume.
+Immunology anti-TNF biosimilars — adalimumab, etanercept, and infliximab — are high-activity categories given large originator volumes and sustained NUPCO framework pressure.
+Oncology monoclonal biosimilars — trastuzumab, rituximab, and bevacizumab — are major framework categories, and supportive-care biosimilars such as filgrastim, pegfilgrastim, and epoetin add steady underlying volume.
 As further biologic patents expire through the decade, new substitution waves will follow in both immunology and oncology.
-Activity is concentrated in the hospital tender channel rather than retail, which means the pace of each class is set primarily by NUPCO award timing and the confidence of the relevant specialty.
-BioNixus tracks these molecule waves against the tender calendar so teams can prioritise the classes where substitution is imminent rather than merely eligible.
+Activity concentrates in the hospital framework channel rather than retail, so pace within each class is set by framework placement, hospital demand pull, and specialty-specific clinician confidence.
+BioNixus tracks molecule waves against the framework calendar so teams prioritise classes where substitution is imminent rather than merely eligible.

 How should originators defend against biosimilars in Saudi Arabia?